christianrm0821/blogAggregator/README.md

 # blogAggregator

-A multi-user command line tool for aggregating RSS feeds and viewing the posts.
+(gator) A multi-user command line tool for aggregating RSS feeds and viewing the posts.

 ## Installation